seamless-protocol/ilm/SPECS.md

 The `LoopingStrategy` overrides the `ERC4626` standard to mint/burn user shares, and integrates with the `Seamless` protocol for borrowing.
 As a result all debt is attributed to the strategy, and the strategy holds `sTokens` or `debtTokens`, with the positions of users in the strategy are directly reflected by their shares.

+Below some key concepts, and their implementations, integral to the functioning of the `LoopStrategy` are expanded upon.

 ### Rebalancing

 The strategy adjusts risk by maintaining a desired (target) collateral ratio, defined as the ratio of collateral asset and debt asset in USD value.
 As the price of collateral asset increases, so does the value of the collateral.
 To maintain the target collateral ratio, the strategy borrows more from the lending pool, exchanges it for the collateral asset and supplies it back to the lending pool.
 This increases exposure to the collateral asset, subsequently increasing the equity of share tokens.